oracle-livelabs/apex/scm-ai-agent/4-add-core-tools/4-add-supplier-evaluation-tools.md

 ## Task 2: Find Suppliers for a Selected Item

 Once the user picks an at-risk item, the conversation moves to finding who can supply it.
-Knowing the item is low is only half the answer: the user also needs to know their options before they can take action.
+Identifying the shortage is only the first step.
+The user also needs to see available suppliers before taking action.
 This tool returns active suppliers who have a delivery history for the selected item, along with on-time rate and damage rate, so the user can compare at a glance and move toward a decision.

 **Type:** Retrieve Data | **Execution:** On Demand